Sukhoi Su-17: Poland

+The Polish Air Force received their first Su-22M4 (3005) on 28 August 1984, with the Fitter being delivered to Piła Air Base.
+The Polish Air Force would go on to operate 90 Su-22M4s and 20 Su-22UM3Ks.

 On 19 August 2003, a Polish Air Force Su-22M4K was accidentally shot down by friendly fire during an exercise by a Polish 2K12 Kub missile battery.
 The aircraft was flying 21 km from the coast over the Baltic Sea near Ustka.
 The pilot ejected and was rescued after two hours in the water.
 In 2012, Poland was investigating the replacement of its Su-22s with three squadrons of unmanned aerial vehicles.

 As of 2014 the Polish Air Force was planning to retain the Su-22s in service.
 The decision was hoped to have a positive impact on Polish industry, as the WZL nr 2 repair facility in Bydgoszcz would maintain the remaining aircraft under contract to the Air Force.
 The decision would also allow the Air Force to retain the well-trained ground crews and pilots operating the aircraft.
 The Poles consider the Su-22 easier to maintain and repair than the other main combat aircraft types currently in Polish service (mainly the MiG-29 and the F-16).
-They also suffer from fewer malfunctions and other problems (high, 70–75% non-error index).
-It is also the only aircraft in Polish inventory equipped for electronic intelligence, warfare, and support of ground systems.
-The Polish Air Force had retained a large stockpile of air-to-ground weapons for use with the Su-22.
+They suffer from fewer malfunctions and other problems (high, 70–75% non-error index).
+It is the only aircraft in Polish inventory equipped for electronic intelligence, warfare, and support of ground systems.
+The Polish Air Force retained a large stockpile of air-to-ground weapons for use with the Su-22.
 By some estimates, the cost of destroying these resources would be higher than the projected cost of continuing Su-22 operations.

-It was decided that starting from 2015, only 12 Su-22M4s and 4-6 Su-22UM3Ks out of 32 remaining would undergo a refit, increasing their lifespan for another ten years.
-For economical reasons the aircraft are not modernized, apart from fitting an additional RS-6113-2 C2M radio with a blade antenna on the top, but they receive a new grey multishade camouflage, similar to other Polish aircraft.
-Several Polish Su-20s and Su-22s have since been donated to various museums, including the Polish Army Museum in Warsaw, the Armament Museum in Poznań, the Museum of Polish Arms in Kołobrzeg and the Polish Aviation Museum in Kraków.
+It was decided that starting from 2015, only 12 Su-22M4s and 4-6 Su-22UM3Ks out of 32 remaining would undergo a refit, extending their lifespan by ten years.
+For economic reasons the aircraft are not modernized, apart from fitting an additional RS-6113-2 C2M radio with a blade antenna on the top, but they received a grey multishade camouflage, similar to other Polish aircraft.
+Several Polish Su-20s and Su-22s were donated to various museums, including the Polish Army Museum in Warsaw, the Armament Museum in Poznań, the Museum of Polish Arms in Kołobrzeg and the Polish Aviation Museum in Kraków.
 Other were placed on monuments or donated to schools as technical aids.

-Following the acquisition of 48 KAI T-50 Golden Eagle aircraft from South Korea in 2022, Su-22 will be successively phased out and retired.
+Following the acquisition of 48 KAI T-50 Golden Eagle aircraft from South Korea in 2022, the Su-22 fleet was to be retired.
+Polish Su-22s were retired in September 2025.